Jencke/audiotoolbox/README.md

  * Optionally run the tests: `pytest`

 ### Requirements
   audiotools depends on the libsndfile library.
-This libray should be installed automatically when using pip.
+The libray should be installed automatically when using pip.

 ## Documentation
 The package documentation can be found at: https://audiotools.readthedocs.io/en/master/